-- Mrs. Dash Southwest Chipotle Seasoning (or your choice of seasonings described above)
+- Easy Version: 1 tablespoon Mrs. Dash Southwest Chipotle Seasoning or your choice of seasonings described above

 - Drain the chickpeas and let them sit in cool water for a minute or so to release some of the sodium (That’s a tip I read in Jane Brody’s Good Food Book).

 - Place chickpeas in a strainer to drain.
 Give that strainer a good shake to remove excess water.
-Spread the chickpeas out on your pan.
-You can either dry the chickpeas with a paper towel, or go the low-tech route and let them sit for a few minutes to dry out.
-I always have a million things going on so letting them sit while I do other things is my preferred method.
+Spread the chickpeas out on a paper towel and pat dry.
+You can also just let them sit out for a few minutes to air dry.
+Whatever works.